Human population projections

 During the remainder of this century, some countries will see population growth and some will see population decline.
 For example, the UN projects that Nigeria will gain about 340 million people, about the present population of the US, to become the third most populous country, and China will lose about half of its population.

 Even though the global fertility rate continues to fall, chart #2 shows that because of population momentum the global population will continue to grow, although at a steadily slower rate, until the mid 2080s (the median line).

-The main driver of long-term future population growth on this planet is projected to be the continuing evolution of fertility and mortality.
+The main driver of long-term future population growth is projected to be the continuing evolution of fertility and mortality.

 History of population projections

 Projections of global human population are generally based on birth rates and death rates, and since these are difficult to predict very far into the future, forecasts of global population numbers and growth rates have changed over time.